 Cycle facilities exceed BREEAM requirements, with 51 secure indoor cycle spaces, 54 lockers, six showers and changing facilities.

 Travel Plan developed to encourage sustainable travel through information, facilities and incentives.

 Highest possible rating on Transport for London's Public Transport Accessibility Level (6b), with Farringdon, Chancery Lane, Holborn, City Thameslink and Blackfriars stations all within walking distance.

 Land use and ecology

 279m2 of green roof space added on two levels, with a 100% wildflower turf vegetation layer.

 Habitats and planting designed to support regional and national biodiversity action plans, including the London Biodiversity Action Plan e.g. Leontodon autumnalis, a plant specific to a rare UK beetle, Olibrus flavicornis.

 Health and wellbeing

-All lighting specified in line with best practice guidelines for visual performance and comfort (CIBSE Code for Lighting 2012 and Lighting Guides 6 and 7).
+All lighting specified in line with best practice guidelines for visual performance and comfort.

 Lighting zoned and controllable in office areas, so occupiers can easily adjust light levels.